Start a new search?

 - The student must take the following modules:

 Educational Aims: Knowledge, Understanding and Skills

-· to ensure that students have knowledge of the fundamental principles underpinning the field of Computer Science, and can demonstrate a high degree of scholarship and investigative practice in that domain;
+Ensure students have mature knowledge of the fundamental principles underpinning the field of Computer Science, and can demonstrate a high degree of scholarship and investigative practice in that domain.

-· to impart knowledge and experience of the most significant contemporary developments in practice and technology, along with current research trends and challenges;
+Impart cutting edge knowledge and experience of the most significant contemporary developments in practice and technology, along with current research trends and challenges.

-· to help students develop the skills they will need in order to respond proactively to the evolution of the discipline throughout the course of their career;
+Help students advance the skills they will need in order to respond positively to the evolution of the discipline throughout the course of their career.

-· to develop comprehensive critical, analytical and problem-solving skills needed by a practising Computing professional;
+Develop advanced critical, analytical and problem-solving skills needed by a practising Computer Science professional.

-· to provide practical experience of the challenges associates with working in an industry led environment, and to educate on how these challenges should be met by a practicing computer science professional.
+Expose students to practical experience of the challenges associates with working in an industry led environment, and to educate on how these challenges should be met by a practicing computer science professional.